gerrit3699/gerrit3699.github.io/_pages/en/downloads.md

           <div class="bundle-meta">
             <span class="bundle-tag">Combined bundle</span>
             <span class="bundle-tag">Paper + patent material</span>
-            <span class="bundle-tag">Best for alignment review with AI</span>
+            <span class="bundle-tag">Best for alignment-specific review</span>
           </div>

           <p>
             This file is a <strong>combined alignment bundle</strong>.
             It brings together the alignment paper and the related patent material in one place.
-            That makes it useful for working through the broader Edge Alignment logic with AI.
+            That makes it useful when you want to work through the broader Edge Alignment logic with AI.
           </p>

           <p>
             It is <strong>not a perfectly cleaned standalone edition</strong>.
-            If you want the clean paper version, it is better to go directly to the Zenodo paper
+            If you want the clean source version of the alignment paper itself, it is better to go directly to the Zenodo paper
             <strong>Beyond Fog: Edge Alignment in Semantic Space</strong>.
           </p>